Using Data Quality to Create the “Golden Record” – Part 3: Common Use Cases in an Online World

 Per an article in Forbes, more and more consumers are shopping online.
 If you ask me, Black Friday has a new “competitor,” Cyber Monday.
 According to a recent survey over 50% of customers purchase their items online and the trend is growing.
 People shop on their smartphones, tablets and computers when they find the time to shop with all the other things that seem to keep us busy on a day-to-day basis.
 Forrester Research has reported around 190 million US consumers – more than half of the population – shop online.

 What does that mean for retailers?
 I see both opportunity and challenges.
 On the positive side, they have a great opportunity to capture online data for future segmenting and marketing.
 One of the major challenges is fraud prevention.
 The data quality use cases outlined below cover both the pros and cons of online retail.

 Make Online Transactions Safer

 It is no secret the use of stolen credit cards on the internet is rising, as criminals make more fraudulent purchases online to bypass stricter in-person retail security measures.
-To prevent fraud, organizations can use Trillium Precise.
+To prevent fraud, organizations can use Trillium DQ.

 For each transaction, your organization can check to see if the name, phone, address, email and IP address match and also return additional information about the input record.
 It can help you make decisions during the retailer’s order process and add an extra layer of security can help ensure that you’re processing a legitimate order.

 How?
-If Trillium Precise returns a different name than what is submitted on the order, it may be flagged for further review.
+If Trillium DQ returns a different name than what is submitted on the order, it may be flagged for further review.
 Let me explain.
 If, for example, a phone number is not valid, an address is not active, or an email is proxy, this should also raise a red flag.